 - 1 pint fresh blueberries

-- In medium bowl, mix together the flour, baking powder, baking soda and salt.
+- In medium bowl, mix together the flour, sugar, baking powder, baking soda and salt.

 - In a measuring cup or small bowl, measure out the Almond Breeze Almond Milk and vanilla extract.